Precedence-Constrained Decision Trees and Coverings: Max-Density Precedence-Closed Subfamily

 where the first inequality is by the definition of union.
 We have that:

 which by rearranging gives the desired inequality. \end{proof} The above theorem gives a $\budget$-approximation algorithm for the $\ProblemBMDPCS$.
-Note that for large values of $\budget$ this might be much worse than the $\sqrt{m}$-approximation provided for the non-parametrized version of the problem.
-In the original version of the above argument it could be shown that if one additionally considers a candidate solution which is the whole $\cS$, then the approximation of greedy is $\min\brc{k, m/k}$.
+Note that for large values of $\budget$ this might be much worse than the $\cO\br{\sqrt{m}}$-approximation provided for the non-parametrized version of the problem.
+In the original version of the above argument it could be shown that if one additionally considers a candidate solution which is the whole $\cS$, then the approximation of greedy is $\min\brc{k, m/k}=\sqrt{m}$.
 However, since we enforce additional condition on the size of the dense subfamily this might not be a feasible solution.
-Note that however, for our needs, the $\budget$-approximation will be sufficient.
-We leave as an open question whether one can obtain a $o\br{m}$ approximation for $\ProblemBMDPCS$ in case when $k=\Theta(m)$.
+Luckily, it turns out that the $\budget$-approximation will be sufficient for our further needs.
+We leave as an open question whether one can obtain a $o\br{m}$-approximation for $\ProblemBMDPCS$.